CiscoDevNet/intersight-powershell/docs/Initialize-IntersightStorageDriveGroup.md

 ```

 ### -SecureDriveGroup
-Enables/disables the drive encryption on all the drives used in this policy.
-This flag just enables the drive security and only after remote key setting configured, the actual encryption will be done.
+Enables/disables the drive security on all the drives used in this policy.
+This flag just enables the drive security and only after Remote/Manual key setting configured, the actual security will be applied.

 ```yaml
 Type: bool